 Impact evaluations assess the positive and negative, direct or indirect, intended or unintended changes in the lives of the people WFP serves.
 OEV may select topics for impact evaluations depending on major knowledge gaps, stakeholder suggestions and needs.
 This type of evaluation requires specific data availability and evaluation methods.
 Surveys, focus group discussions and participatory methods, as well as document review and discussions with key informants, are often used in impact evaluation.

-Decentralized evaluations complement OEV’s evaluations of policies, strategies, country portfolios and impacts of core activities.
-In addition, they can cover activities, themes and transfer modalities.
-Under the new Evaluation Policy, decentralized evaluations are recommended before the scale-up of pilots, innovations and prototypes; before high-risk interventions; and before the third repeat of an intervention of similar type or scope.
+Complementing OEV’s centralized and impact evaluations, decentralized evaluations cover activities, themes and transfer modalities.
+Managed by WFP Country Offices, Regional Bureaux and Headquarters-based divisions, other than the Office of Evaluation, they are recommended before the scale-up of pilots, innovations and prototypes; before high-risk interventions; and before the third repeat of an intervention of similar type or scope.